edwindn/lip-model/README.md

 # lip-model

-A model that attempts to map between different facial representations
+A model for mapping between different facial representations